 To make a great fitting butterfly costume you’ll need a custom fit pattern.
 There are two ways to create a pattern for this butterfly costume tutorial:

-- Download my pattern in the free printable library and blow it up to the correct size on a photo copier.
+- Download my free PDF pattern and blow it up to the correct size on a photocopier.

 - Use a large sheet of craft paper to draw your own pattern.